redbeed/openoverlay.app/resources/views/docs/bot/add_chat_command.md

 sail artisan make:bot-command HelloWorldCommand
 ```

-*HelloWorld can be replaced by your wanted Classname*
+*HelloWorld can be replaced by your wanted Class name*

 ### Enable the bot command